LightForm-group/lightform_data_explorer/readme.md

 on subsequent times you want to update the data you can skip straight to the [updating data section](#updating-the-data-and-uploading-to-github).

-Instructions are provided here for git on the command line but you can use a Git GUI if you prefer.
+Instructions are provided here for git on the command line, but you can use a Git GUI if you prefer.

 Find a directory and clone the Flask app:
 ```